Margaret Nisbett: Career

-Margaret was in great demand by a number of opera companies; she sang full-time with London's Sadlers Wells for 8 years as one of their leading ladies.
+Nisbett was in great demand by a number of opera companies; she sang full-time with London's Sadlers Wells for 8 years as one of their leading ladies.
 Her roles included Adele in Die Fledermaus, Gilda in Rigoletto, Susanna in The Marriage of Figaro.
 During this time she also performed for BBC (British Broadcasting Corporation) TV and Radio.

-Margaret returned to Australia in late 1962.
+Nisbett returned to Australia in late 1962.

 In 1965 she was approached by the Australian Broadcasting Corporation (ABC) to perform a series of operas for TV, with the Melbourne Symphony Orchestra.
 She performed the role of Maria in The Sound of Music touring Australia for 15 months, including at the Sydney Opera House.

-She performed a successful 36-week series on ABC TV Margaret Nisbett Operetta.
+Nisbett performed a successful 36-week series on ABC TV, Margaret Nisbett Operetta.
 During the 1960s, Margaret was a regular guest on the Melbourne variety show In Melbourne Tonight, hosted by Graham Kennedy.

 During this time she also performed at Music for the People, a very popular concert series presented by the Government of Victoria and Melbourne City Council.
 They were held over Summer at Melbourne's Sidney Myer Music Bowl, as well as Victorian regional centres.

-Margaret toured regularly, performing cabaret at various interstate clubs and major venues.
+Nisbett toured regularly, performing cabaret at various interstate clubs and major venues.

-Margaret performed over a number of years at a great Melbourne institution.
-The Christmas Eve Carols by Candlelight for the Royal Victorian Institute for the Blind (RVIB) now Vision Australia during the 1970s.
+Nisbett performed over a number of years at a great Melbourne institution, the Christmas Eve Carols by Candlelight for the Royal Victorian Institute for the Blind (RVIB) now Vision Australia during the 1970s.
 These are still held at the Sidney Myer Music Bowl.

-Margaret was a principal with the Melbourne Opera Company in the early 70s, performing with others such as Norman Yemm.
+Nisbett was a principal with the Melbourne Opera Company in the early 70s, performing with others such as Norman Yemm.

-In the late 1970s, Margaret toured Canada and the USA with Mervyn Simpson and the Footscray-Yarraville Brass Band.
+In the late 1970s, Nisbett toured Canada and the USA with Mervyn Simpson and the Footscray-Yarraville Brass Band.
 She was the compere and soloist.
 The Band won the prestigious World Championship Brass Band Competition during that time.

 The State Concert Orchestra of Victoria was a Government funded concert series which toured metropolitan and regional Victoria.
-Margaret was a soloist for many years.
+Nisbett was a soloist for many years.
 Other artists included baritone John Lidgerwood.

-In the early 1990s, Margaret reduced her public performances and commenced a successful career teaching singing.
-She still has many private pupils and has just (2009) completed a 17-year engagement with the Melba Conservatorium of Music, in Melbourne.
+In the early 1990s, Nisbett reduced her public performances and commenced a successful career teaching singing.
+She still had many private pupils and has just (2009) completed a 17-year engagement with the Melba Conservatorium of Music, in Melbourne.
 Margaret's pupils include Helena Dix and Christopher Diffey, both having undertaken operatic careers in the UK.

 Honours

-The Order of the British Empire – Member (Civil) (MBE) in 1980 for outstanding services to Music and the community.
+Nisbett was appointed Member of the Order of the British Empire (MBE) in the 1980 Birthday Honours for services to Music.
 This was presented at Government House in Melbourne.

-City of Preston (now Darebin City Council) Community Services Award for her musical contribution to the community.
+She also received the City of Preston (now Darebin City Council) Community Services Award for her musical contribution to the community.